Why Intel Stock Jumped 130%?

 Intel

-Between January 2025 and January 2026, Intel (INTC)’s stock soared 132%, powered not by rising sales but a 169% jump in its P/E multiple.
+Between January 2025 and January 2026, Intel (INTC)’s stock soared 132%, powered not by rising sales but by a 169% jump in its P/E multiple.
 Behind this leap: a surprise earnings beat, bold AI moves, tech breakthroughs, and mounting optimism around a new foundry deal—all reshaping investor confidence.

 Below is an analytical breakdown of stock movement into key contributing metrics.